Ale-/webudget/README.md

 # webudget
-WeBudget intends to be a platform for participatory and transparent budgeting.
+WeBudget is a platform for participatory and transparent budgeting.